IrisHsiao/Telemetry-test-app/README.md

         git clone https://github.com/IrisHsiao/Telemetry-test-app.git

 ###2.
 Modify the script###
+(Optional)
         vim modify-files.sh

-You may need to modify the Report URL in the script
+You may need to modify the parameters in the scripts for FTU Ping/App Usage/Telemetry testing

 ###3.
 Install the app!###
         use WebIDE tool, select "Open Packaged App..."